Carl Friedrich Gauss: Fundamental theorem of algebra

 In his doctoral thesis from 1799, Gauss proved the fundamental theorem of algebra which states that every non-constant single-variable polynomial with complex coefficients has at least one complex root.
 Mathematicians including Jean le Rond d'Alembert had produced false proofs before him, and Gauss's dissertation contains a critique of d'Alembert's work.
-He subsequently produced three other proofs, the last one in 1849 being generally rigorous.
+He subsequently produced three other proofs, the last one in 1849 but none of them is rigorous.
 His attempts led to considerable clarification of the concept of complex numbers.

 Disquisitiones Arithmeticae

 In the preface to the Disquisitiones, Gauss dates the beginning of his work on number theory to 1795.
 By studying the works of previous mathematicians like Fermat, Euler, Lagrange, and Legendre, he realized that these scholars had already found much of what he had independently discovered.
 The Disquisitiones Arithmeticae, written in 1798 and published in 1801, consolidated number theory as a discipline and covered both elementary and algebraic number theory.
 Therein he introduces the triple bar symbol (≡) for congruence and uses it for a clean presentation of modular arithmetic.
 It deals with the unique factorization theorem and primitive roots modulo n.
 In the main sections, Gauss presents the first two proofs of the law of quadratic reciprocity and develops the theories of binary and ternary quadratic forms.

 The Disquisitiones include the Gauss composition law for binary quadratic forms, as well as the enumeration of the number of representations of an integer as the sum of three squares.
 As an almost immediate corollary of his theorem on three squares, he proves the triangular case of the Fermat polygonal number theorem for n = 3.
 From several analytic results on class numbers that Gauss gives without proof towards the end of the fifth section, it appears that Gauss already knew the class number formula in 1801.

 In the last section, Gauss gives proof for the constructibility of a regular heptadecagon (17-sided polygon) with straightedge and compass by reducing this geometrical problem to an algebraic one.
+This was the first progress in regular polygon construction in over 2000 years.
 He shows that a regular polygon is constructible if the number of its sides is either a power of 2 or the product of a power of 2 and any number of distinct Fermat primes.
 In the same section, he gives a result on the number of solutions of certain cubic polynomials with coefficients in finite fields, which amounts to counting integral points on an elliptic curve.
 An unfinished chapter, consisting of work done during 1797–1799, was found among his papers after his death.